ingve/awesome-clang/readme.md

 - [Introduction to the Clang AST](https://clang.llvm.org/docs/IntroductionToTheClangAST.html) - a gentle introduction to the mysteries of the Clang AST.
 - [Matching the Clang AST](https://clang.llvm.org/docs/LibASTMatchers.html) - how to use Clang’s LibASTMatchers to match interesting nodes of the AST and execute code that uses the matched nodes.
 - [AST Matcher Reference](https://clang.llvm.org/docs/LibASTMatchersReference.html) - AST matchers implemented by Clang.
-- [How to build LLVM from source](https://quuxplusone.github.io/blog/2018/04/16/building-llvm-from-source/) - Step-by step, using the GitHub mirror
+- [How to build LLVM from source](https://quuxplusone.github.io/blog/2018/04/16/building-llvm-from-source/) - Step-by step, using the GitHub mirror.
+- [Writing LLVM Pass in 2018 — Part I](https://medium.com/@mshockwave/writing-llvm-pass-in-2018-part-i-531c700e85eb) - New Pass & Pass Manager in a Peek.

 ## Videos